Homegoing: History

-At the beginning of the twentieth century there were few, if any black-owned or black-managed funeral homes.
+At the beginning of the twentieth century, there were few, if any black-owned or black-managed funeral homes.
 Survivors of deceased blacks were forced to depend on white funeral homes for embalming if they would even agree to service them.
-Jim Crow laws and white bias required blacks to enter these white funeral homes through back doors and basements, a degrading experience that added to the tragedy of losing a loved one.
+Jim Crow laws and white bias required blacks to enter these white funeral homes through back doors and basements.